 The local design works well in practice and allows for extra communication paths between the operating system and emulator.
 For example, the device driver can measure perceived request service times and communicate these to the emulator, enabling the emulator to refine its model of communications overheads.
 In addition, this architecture enables evaluation of nonstandard device interfaces (such as freeblock requests or exposed eager writes) as discussed in Section 6.3.

-However, a local emulator will have a direct impact on the system under test.
+However, a local emulator will have some impact on the system under test.
 Device driver modifications are necessary for communications with the emulator, and extra CPU time and memory are used to run the emulation software, which could perturb the host's workload.
-Using a dual-processor machine, with one CPU dedicated to emulation and with added memory dedicated to the RAM cache, will mitigate the overhead, but some interference is inevitable.
+Using a dual-processor machine with one CPU dedicated to emulation and with added memory dedicated to the RAM cache can mitigate this overhead, but some interference is inevitable.
 A remote emulator avoids these perturbations completely by performing the emulation on separate, dedicated hardware.
 In this case, host overheads are eliminated and no modifications are required in the host's device driver.

 In addition to device-specific delays, a local emulator must account for bus delays, since there is no physical bus between the host and the emulator.
+An advantage of this is that it allows emulation of devices "connected" to very fast local buses (for example, the PCI or system bus) or even emulation of the interconnect itself.
 A remote emulator that is physically attached to the host via a bus need not calculate such delays, unless it is emulating a different storage interconnect.

-4 The Memulator
+4 Implementation of the Memulator

-This section describes the implementation of the Memulator, our timing-accurate local storage emulator for the Linux 2.4 operating system.
-The emulation software runs as a user-level application on the system under test and communicates with a modified SCSI device driver, as illustrated in Figure 4(a).
+This section describes the implementation of the Memulator, a prototype timing-accurate storage emulator.
+The emulation software runs as a user-level application and communicates with the host via a modified SCSI device driver.
+The Memulator can be run as either a local or remote emulator.